Weifeng-Yang/ABPL/README.md

 For "L0SNCP", before running it, first add the toolbox 'tensortoolbox'[<sup>2</sup>](#refer-id) (www.tensortoolbox.org) to the running path of matlab, and then run the function 'main_Run_me'.

 ## Data
-This code has built-in the data mentioned in paper[<sup>1</sup>](#refer-id).
+This code has built-in the data mentioned in our paper[<sup>1</sup>](#refer-id).

 ## Reference
 <div id="refer-id"></div>
-[1] Yang W, Min W. An Accelerated Block Proximal Framework with Adaptive Momentum for Nonconvex and Nonsmooth Optimization[J]. arXiv preprint arXiv:2308.12126, 2023.
+[1] Yang W, Min W, et al. An Accelerated Block Proximal Method with Adaptive Momentum for Nonconvex and Nonsmooth Optimization.

 [2] Brett W. Bader and Tamara G. Kolda.
 2006.
 Algorithm 862: MATLAB tensor classes for fast algorithm prototyping.
 ACM Trans.
 Math.
 Softw.
 32, 4 (December 2006), 635–653. https://doi.org/10.1145/1186785.1186794